reduxjs/redux-toolkit/docs/tutorials/advanced-tutorial.md

 However, while sagas and observables are useful, most apps do not need the power and capabilities they provide.
 So, **thunks are the default recommended approach for writing async logic with Redux**.

-#### Writing Thunks in Redux Starter Kit
+#### Writing Thunks in Redux Toolkit

 Writing thunk functions requires that the `redux-thunk` middleware be added to the store as part of the setup process.
-Redux Starter Kit's `configureStore` function does automatically - [`thunk` is one of the default middleware](../api/getDefaultMiddleware.md).
+Redux Toolkit's `configureStore` function does automatically - [`thunk` is one of the default middleware](../api/getDefaultMiddleware.md).

-However, Redux Starter Kit does not currently provide any special functions or syntax for writing thunk functions.
+However, Redux Toolkit does not currently provide any special functions or syntax for writing thunk functions.
 In particular, they cannot be defined as part of a `createSlice()` call.
 You have to write them separate from the reducer logic.

 In a typical Redux app, thunk action creators are usually defined in an "actions" file, alongside the plain action creators.
 Thunks typically dispatch plain actions, such as `dispatch(dataLoaded(response.data))`.